akhilanganesh/snek-compiler/README.md

-# Compiler for the Diamondback Snek Language
+# Compiler for the Egg-Eater Snek Language

 Project by Akhilan Ganesh.